Pasadena's Suicide Bridge

 Urban legends of course surround the history of the bridge.
 During the bridge's construction, a worker apparently toppled over the side of the bridge and fell into wet concrete below.
 He was, according to rumor, left to die in the quick drying cement, entombed forever.
 Of course, he's now a ghost haunting the bridge.
 Some legends state that he's the reason the bridge has claimed so many lives, that his ghost calls to those in crisis, urging them to come to the bridge and take their own lives.

-Another story surrounds a suicide attempt that supposedly happened on May 1, 1937.
-Supposedly having been left by the father of her child and unable to secure work, a mother threw her baby girl off the bridge and then jumped over herself (apparently so they could be together in the afterlife).
-In a remarkable twist of fate, somehow, the baby landed in the thick branches of a nearby tree, but the mother plummeted to her death.
+Another story surrounds a suicide attempt that happened on May 1, 1937.
+Myrtle Ward, a despondent 22 year old mother, took her three year old daughter, Jeanette, to the bridge that morning.
+One story says she had supposedly been left by Jeanette's father.
+Myrtle walked up to the side of the bridge and threw her baby girl, Jeanette, off.
+And then immediately jumped over herself (apparently so they could be together in the afterlife).
+In a remarkable twist of fate, somehow, the baby landed in thick branches of a nearby tree, slowing her descent until she came to the ground mostly unharmed, but her mother, Myrtle, plummeted to her death.
 She now is also rumored to haunt the bridge still searching for her baby.

 It appears that both above and below, the spirits of the dead, long ago claimed by the bridge, still linger, doomed to wander the bridge where they took their lives.
 Below the bridge is a maze of streets and other bridges.
 There are also stairs going down from somewhere near the center of the bridge, but there's no where convenient to park underneath.
 A "slide" or spillway also lies under the bridge (at least two, one goes through a tunnel), and local kids have referred to it as "The Slide" and spray painted it with "Angel of the Slide".
 Local kids would go there in the sixties and seventies and slide down the spillway either sitting down or standing up.
 Special thanks to Mike Zens who has provided us with a photo of the spray paint and the entrance to "The Slide".